mikalai-sokarau/frontend-interview/Performance optimization/questions.md

 8. Use the Angular CLI: The Angular CLI provides many performance optimization tools such as generating production builds, measuring bundle sizes, and providing performance reports.
 9. Use the Production Mode: Enabling production mode provides additional performance optimizations such as disabling Angular's debugging features and changing the change detection strategy.
 10. Profile and analyze application performance using tools such as Chrome DevTools or Angular's built-in performance profiling tools to identify performance bottlenecks and areas for improvement.
+11. Angular Universal: If your application requires SEO or better performance on slow networks, consider using Angular Universal for Server-Side Rendering (SSR).
+This enables your application to render on the server before sending it to the client, improving initial load times and search engine discoverability.

 ### What are techniques to optimize and reduce bundle size on the project?
 * Code Splitting: Code splitting is a technique where you split your code into smaller chunks, which are loaded on demand only when needed.
 This can significantly reduce the initial bundle size and improve load times.
 You can use tools like Webpack or Rollup to implement code splitting in your project.